OcampMaria/README-Generator/README.md

   * [Contributing](#contributing)

   ## Installation
-  <p>To be able to install this project, users can clone this repo, have node.js and npm installed on their local machine.</p>
+  <p>To be able to install this project, users can clone this repo, have node.js, npm, and inquirer installed on their local machine.</p>

   ## Usage
   Here is an example on how to use the README template: https://drive.google.com/file/d/1zjAp4xEbreiRQOdMVAfHOtLilFuQVElo/view
   ![daily Schedule Application demo](/Assets/README.gif)

+  The application will be run by using the following command on the console: node index.js

   ## License
   Licensed under the MIT license.